Dampier Archipelago

 Satellite image of the Dampier Archipelago on 24 December 2010.

 The Dampier Archipelago is a group of 42 islands near the town of Dampier in Pilbara, Western Australia.

 The archipelago is also made up of reefs, shoals, channels and straits and is the traditional home of five Aboriginal language groups.
 It was formed 7000 years ago when rising sea levels flooded what were once coastal plains.
 The underlying rocks are among the oldest on Earth, formed in the Archaean period more than 2.4 billion years ago.

 It is named after William Dampier, an English buccaneer and explorer who visited in 1699.
 Dampier named one of the islands Rosemary Island.

 Despite being a region through which considerable shipping and industrial activity occurs, the archipelago has considerable marine resources.

 History

 Dampier Archipelago is the site of some of Australia's oldest domestic structures, estimated to be between 8000 and 9000 years old.

 The largest island (or peninsula) in the group was known as Murujuga by the Yaburara people.
 The first British settlers renamed it Dampier Island and it was later officially renamed Burrup Peninsula.

+Climate

+The archipelago has a tropical desert climate (Köppen: BWh); with a highly erratic rainfall due to receiving precipitation from irregular tropical cyclones.
+Climate data was sourced from Legendre Island, the northernmost island.
+Extreme temperatures have ranged from 44.5 C on 21 February 2015 to 13.6 C on 7 July 2012.